NeurIPS2023mmmSB/NeurIPS2023Rebuttal/README.md

 **PyTorch implementation of the paper "_<ins>**D**</ins>eep <ins>**M**</ins>omentum  Multi-Marginal <ins>**S**</ins>chrödinger <ins>**B**</ins>ridge_  (**DMSB**)"**

 **For NeurIPS 2023 Rebuttal Only.
-The code is not finally cleaned up, but the results are reproduciable by the following command lines.**
+The code is not finally cleaned up, but the results are reproducible by the following command lines.**

 # Installation